Planet Nine: Simulations: Observed clustering reproduced

 These parameters for Planet Nine produce different simulated effects on TNOs.
 Objects with semi-major axis greater than 250 AU are strongly anti-aligned with Planet Nine, with perihelia opposite Planet Nine's perihelion.
-Objects with semi-major axes between 150 AU and 250 AU are weakly aligned with Planet Nine, with perihelia in the same direction as Planet Nine's perihelion.
+Objects with semi-major axes between 150 and 250 AU are weakly aligned with Planet Nine, with perihelia in the same direction as Planet Nine's perihelion.
 Little effect is found on objects with semi-major axes less than 150 AU.
-The simulations also revealed that objects with semi-major axis greater than 250 AU could have stable, aligned orbits if they had lower eccentricities.
+The simulations also revealed that objects with semi-major axes greater than 250 AU could have stable, aligned orbits if they had lower eccentricities.
 These objects have yet to be observed.

 Other possible orbits for Planet Nine were also examined, with semi-major axes between 400 AU and 1500 AU, eccentricities up to 0.8, and a wide range of inclinations.
 These orbits yield varied results.
 Batygin and Brown found that orbits of the ETNOs were more likely to have similar tilts if Planet Nine had a higher inclination, but anti-alignment also decreased.
 Simulations by Becker et al. showed that their orbits were more stable if Planet Nine had a smaller eccentricity, but that anti-alignment was more likely at higher eccentricities.
 Lawler et al. found that the population captured in orbital resonances with Planet Nine was smaller if it had a circular orbit, and that fewer objects reached high inclination orbits.
 Investigations by Cáceres et al. showed that the orbits of the ETNOs were better aligned if Planet Nine had a lower perihelion orbit, but its perihelion would need to be higher than 90 AU.
-Later investigations by Batygin et al. found that higher eccentricity orbits reduced the average tilts of the ETNOs orbits.
-While there are many possible combinations of orbital parameters and masses for Planet Nine, none of the alternative simulations were better at predicting the observed alignment the original ETNOs.
+Later investigations by Batygin et al. found that higher eccentricity orbits reduced the average tilts of the ETNOs' orbits.
+While there are many possible combinations of orbital parameters and masses for Planet Nine, none of the alternative simulations were better at predicting the observed alignment of the original ETNOs.
 The discovery of additional distant Solar System objects would allow astronomers to make more accurate predictions about the orbit of the hypothesized planet.
 These may also provide further support for, or refutation of, the Planet Nine hypothesis.

-Simulations that included the migration of giant planets resulted in a weaker alignment of the ETNOs orbits.
+Simulations that included the migration of giant planets resulted in a weaker alignment of the ETNOs' orbits.
 The direction of alignment also switched, from more aligned to anti-aligned with increasing semi-major axis, and from anti-aligned to aligned with increasing perihelion distance.
 The latter would result in the sednoids' orbits being oriented opposite most of the other ETNOs.